VNNikolaidis/nnlib2Rcpp/README.md

 This collection of artificial neural networks (NNs or ANNs or ANSs).
 Currently includes versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
-All NNs were created using nnlib2 C++ library for implementing NNs and interfaced with R via RCpp.
+All NNs were created using nnlib2 (a C++ library for implementing NNs) and interfaced with R via RCpp.

 ---